andreilevin/RecipEasy/mvp.md

-These topics are somewhat more cohesive, but the problem is that it will be difficult to get good recommendations when the user inputs their own list of ingredients (for example, if the user writes "tortillas", this will not register with any recipe that says "corn tortilla" or "flour tortilla" (or the plurals thereof).
+These sentenced-tokenized topics are somewhat more cohesive, but the problem is that it will be difficult to get good recommendations when the user inputs their own list of ingredients (for example, if the user writes "tortillas", this will not register with any recipe that says "corn tortilla" or "flour tortilla" (or the plurals thereof).
 So I will need to have my recommender satisfy the twin goals of (a) building cohesive topics from the existing recipe corpus, and (b) being flexible in understanding user-inputted ingredients, which will invariably be more terse than the words in the existing recipe corpus.

 One idea I had was to generate two types of tokens:  1-grams where the part of speech is a noun, and 2-grams where the second word is a noun.
 This way I could get both "tortillas" and "flour tortillas" without introducing too many extra tokens.
 Many common ingredients have this form.